SayHomeBuy.com

 These home sales are referred as "For Sale By Owner", or FSBO.

+There are advantages and disadvantages with FSBO.
 If you find a home and/or location you like, make sure your agent gives you a market-value assessment.

 Find information about market valuations: